multiscale-cosim/TVB-NEST/README.md

             * Interface_co_simulation.py : interface can be used only in sequential but allow using intermediate result for the firing rate.
 (Need to compute Nest before TVB)
             * Interface_co_simulation_parallel.py : can be used to compute TVB and Nest in same time
             * test_interface... : test for the interface with the model of Wong Wang
-        * correct_parameters.sh : script for modifying the parameters after to save in json (allow to use like python package)
+        * parameters_manager.py : script which manage the parameters ( saving, modify parameters of exploration and link between parameters.
-        * run_exploration.py : main script of the simulation for the exploration of 2 parameters with one or 2 simulators
+        * run_exploration.py : main script of the simulation for the exploration of 1 parameters with one or 2 simulators
         * simulation_nest.py : the script the configuration and the running of the simulation of Nest
         * simulation_zerlaut.py : the script for the configure and the running of the simulator of TVB
-* test_nest: contains all the test (see the section test)
+* test_nest: contains all the [test](#tests)